A Practical Guide to Get Online With Your Own Website

 Drupal is the third most popular CMS coming after WordPress and Joomla and has a lot of features going for it.
-According to BuiltWith, Drupal powered 2.8% of websites in the top 1 million.
+Drupal powered 2.2% of known content management systems.
 That translates to 1 out of 35 websites.
 One thing that goes for Drupal is its security.
 This was tested during the Egyptian uprising in 2011 when the Drupal site Al Jazeera was an essential news source on this uprising for the rest of the world and remained online despite traffic to its live blog spiking 2,000 percent during the crisis.
 Many websites will not withstand such traffic, servers will short down and collapse to high loads.

 The above content management systems are excellent with capabilities for great functionalities and still have a lot of prospects of growth and building functionalities.
 You can achieve a lot with them from building your company website introducing your company and its services to adding e-commerce functionalities, you can achieve a lot with them whether you choose WordPress, Joomla or Drupal.
 What is most important is your mastery of the software to be able to secure it, optimize it for performance and the search engines and manage updates without affecting your users or disrupting the flow of work on the front end.

 Once your website is setup, the most obvious considerations would be maintenance.
 Additionally,you should also give serious attention to search engine optimization (SEO) and the security of your website.
 So, here is our take on how you maintain, secure and optimize your website.